What measurement means for lumbar fusion surgery

 Lumbar fusion surgery is an option to treat low back pain caused by motion.
 Lumbar fusion surgery joins, or fuses, painful vertebrae in the lower spine so they heal into a single bone.
 The goal of lumbar fusion surgery is to improve pain, function and mobility so you can continue with daily activities such as sitting, standing and walking.

 The Lumbar Fusion Surgery: Pain, Function and Mobility measure reports the amount of change in pain, function and mobility after lumbar fusion surgery based on feedback from patients one year after surgery.
 This is called a Patient-Reported Outcome (PRO) measure because it uses the patient's own rating of their pain, function and mobility as a way to measure the quality of care.

 Patient outcomes are measured on a 100-point scale.

 The statewide average change in score for patients who had lumbar fusion surgery among all reporting medical groups is 20.1 points.
 This means that on a scale of 0 to 100 points, the average change in function after surgery was 20.1 points.

-Reportable medical groups ranged between an average change of 14.5 and 22.1 points.
-A higher score is a sign of greater improvements in a patient’s pain, function and mobility after lumbar fusion surgery.
+Reportable medical groups ranged between an average change of 14.5 and 25.7 points.
+A higher change in score is a sign of greater improvements in a patient’s pain, function and mobility after lumbar fusion surgery.

 It’s important to know that small differences in scores don’t necessarily reflect the quality of care you’ll receive with a specific medical group.
 It is more important to note large differences between providers, and speak with your doctor if you have questions or concerns.